Bekir111/GlassiqueWebProject/README.md

 Keep tabs on your orders with our order tracking feature.
 Know the status of your order, whether it's pending, shipped, or delivered.

 # Technologies Used:
-.NET Framework: Our website is powered by the robust .NET Framework, providing scalability and performance to meet your e-commerce needs.

 ASP.NET MVC: The website is developed using ASP.NET MVC, ensuring a modular and maintainable codebase.

-Entity Framework: We employ Entity Framework for efficient database management and data manipulation.
+EF Core 6: We employ Entity Framework for efficient database management and data manipulation.

 HTML, CSS, and JavaScript: Modern frontend technologies ensure an engaging and responsive user experience.